-The Essential Addons for Elementor is a very popular plugin and used by many.
+The Essential Addons plugin for Elementor is a viral plugin and is used by many.

 From inside the WordPress dashboard, navigate to the Essential Addons for Elementor tab and into Extensions.
 By default, the Custom JS option should be turned on, but if it isn’t, activate it.

-Once activated, edit your desired page with Elementor and click on the cogwheel icon at the bottom left corner to open the page settings.
+Once activated, edit your desired page with Elementor and click on the cogwheel icon to open the page settings at the bottom left corner.

 Then, click on the Advanced tab and add the scripts into the new Custom JS window.

-Unlike when using the default HTML widget, this time it is not necessary to wrap the code with
+Unlike when using the default HTML widget, it is not necessary to wrap the code with

 Update the changes and revisit the website to verify that the codes are working as expected.